 This culminating activity….includes the most essential set of skills for academic achievement as our students head off to university and eventually graduate school: the ability to research accurately, read deeply, write clearly, and present engagingly.

 The point here is that by making this a requirement for all students, a school automatically becomes more focused on high-level academics.
 Teachers, for example, would be able to precisely articulate the specific goal and work backwards to develop programs and curriculum to support and achieve it.
 There would be no confusion as to where teaching and learning is heading.
 Parents will also be crystal clear on how a school wants to grow its students scholastically, and honestly, it would send a strong message to the outside community that a school wants to be even better academically.

 Furthermore, this could be connected directly the mission and values with schools providing scholarships or other incentives for those students who propose innovative topics from these important domains.
 Thus, the final part of the plan is its association to a school’s priorities.

 For example, at St. Johnsbury Academy Jeju, we’ll follow the mission of our home school, which is summed up in three words: “character, inquiry, community.”
 In this case the Capstone develops character through the choice of topic and its connection to altruistic ends.
 It embraces inquiry through its laser-like focus on skills like critical thinking and research, and it builds community through projects that connect students to local, national, and global issues and organizations.

 The appeal of the Capstone is its facility to focus learning from an early point giving all educators and students a crystal-clear learning target.
 It also connects a school’s core values to practical, research based projects.
-But ultimately, its fundamental power is in its ability to engage students’ passion and encourage their personal quest for meaning.
+But ultimately, its fundamental power is in its ability to engage a student’s passion and encourage the personal quest for meaning.